MainulDip/iOS-study/104-swift-ui-1.md

 Docs: https://www.avanderlee.com/swiftui/viewbuilder/

 * `@resultBuilder` : Result builders are used to build up a result using ‘build blocks’ lined up after each other.
-It's kind of creating a `DSL` for building a result minimizing return statement.
+It's kind of creating a `DSL` for building a result minimizing return statement.......

 * requires to have buildBlock() function